Course Drops/Withdrawal Policy

 After Course Adjustment Period

 Students are expected to complete all the courses for which they are registered at the close of the course adjustment period.
-The consequences of withdrawing from a course or term may affect a student’s progress in a major and/or financial aid.
+The consequences of withdrawing from a course or term may affect the following:

-During the first 60 percent of the regularly scheduled class meetings (exclusive of final exams), a student may withdraw from the course after consultation with his/her advisor.
-There are two options for requesting the withdrawal:
+During the first 60 percent of the regularly scheduled class meetings (exclusive of final exams), a student may withdraw from the course after consultation with their advisor.
+A student can then proceed with withdrawing from a course using the Registration and Planning application in PiratePort.
+Instructions for how to withdraw from a course are listed below along with a guide to help trouble shoot errors students may experience.

 All Students